harsh190603/canine-breed-classification/README.md

 Identify the breed of a dog from its picture

 Dataset Description
-We provided with a training set and a test set of images of dogs.
+We have been provided with a training set and a test set of images of dogs.
 Each image has a filename that is its unique id.
 The dataset comprises 120 breeds of dogs.
 The goal is to create a classifier capable of determining a dog's breed from a photo.

 File descriptions :-
 train.zip - the training set, you are provided the breed for these dogs;